code-inflation/cfspeedtest/README.md

           Set the output format [csv, json or json-pretty] > This silences all other output to stdout -v, --verbose
-          Enable verbose output i.e. print out boxplots of the measurements -h, --help
+          Enable verbose output i.e. print out boxplots of the measurements --ipv4
+          Force usage of IPv4
+      --ipv6
+          Force usage of IPv6
+  -h, --help
           Print help
   -V, --version